By Marcin Wojtyczka

 - On stern drives and sail drives the propeller bush could be slipping

-- Lack of engine pressure in the cylinders – the engine in need of an overhaul
+- Lack of engine pressure in the cylinders – the engine is in need of an overhaul

 If you cannot repair the engine